durrantlab/molmoda-docs/docs/docking/tutorials/td001/index.md

 === "2.
 Top hit"

-    The top hit at this exhaustiveness level may differ from the one at a lower level, reflecting a possibly more accurate prediction of the ligand binding.
+    The top hit at this exhaustiveness level may differ from the one at a lower level, reflecting a more accurate prediction of the ligand binding.

     <figure markdown>
     ![](../../../img/docking/td001/dock/top-hit-exhaustive.32.png)